ritaxiaotian/ML_Courses/DeeplearningCoursera.md

     filter: f*f*f*nc

     (n-f+1) * (n - f + 1) * mc

+    mc: number of filters

+    If you have 10 filters that are 3*3*3 in one layer of a neural network, how many parameters does that layer have?

+    For each filter: numer of parameters is 3*3*3 + bias = 28; for 10 fileters, parameters are 280

 #### 1.6 One Layer of a Convolutional Network Example

 ### Week 2.
 Deep convolutional models: case studies